 Liberty Lake Sewer and Water District (LLSWD)—Eastside Liberty Lake Improvement Club (ESLLIC) Consolidation Project

 ESLLIC incorporated in 1945 and serves 327 customers.
 The service area is within the sewer service area boundary of LLSWD, which, under contract operates and maintains the ESLLIC water system.
 ESLLIC applied for and received a DWSRF improvement loan.
 In 2016, LLSWD contacted DWSRF about converting the loan to a consolidation project, which was approved.
-Read more about the Liberty Lake Consolidation Project (PDF) and now it benefits public health.
+Read more about the Liberty Lake consolidation project (PDF) and how it benefits public health.

 City of Spokane—Central Wells 1 and 2 Rehabilitation Project

 The City of Spokane is served by a number of groundwater wells.
 Central Wells 1 and 2 provide about 15 percent of the city's water and were equipped with older, inefficient pumps.
 The replacement project was financed with a DWSRF loan.
-Read about the City of Spokane's Central Wells 1 and 2 Rehabilitation Project (PDF).
+Read about the City of Spokane's rehabilitation project (PDF).

 City of Selah—Booster Pump Station and Well 7 Improvement Projects

 In 2016, the City of Selah used a Drinking Water State Revolving Fund (DWSRF) loan to replace an old booster pump station and improve Well 7.
-The existing booster pump station was below ground, unsafe, and difficult to access for maintenance; it could not deliver a reliable, adequate water flow to the distribution system.
-Read about Selah's Improvement Projects (PDF).
+The existing booster pump station was below ground, unsafe, and difficult to access for maintenance.
+And it couldn't deliver a reliable, adequate water flow to the distribution system.
+Read about Selah's improvement projects (PDF).